stromme/campaign-monitor/README.md

 ## Network settings

-Select which campaing monitor subscribers list to sync with.
+Select which campaign monitor subscribers list to sync with.

 ## Adding / Removing Subscribers